zachwe/tortoise-tts/README.md

 Below are an explanation of experimental flags.
 Messing with these might impact performance, as these are exposed only if you know what you are doing.
 * `Half-Precision`: (attempts to) hint to PyTorch to auto-cast to float16 (half precision) for compute.
 Disabled by default, due to it making computations slower.
 * `Conditional Free`: a quality boosting improvement at the cost of some performance.
 Enabled by default, as I think the penaly is negligible in the end.
+* `CVVP Weight`: governs how much weight the CVVP model should influence candidates.
+The original documentation mentions this is deprecated as it does not really influence things, but you're still free to play around with it.
+	Currently, setting requires regenerating your voice latents, as I forgot to have it return some extra data that weighing against the CVVP model uses.
+Oops.
+	Setting this to 1 leads to bad behavior.

 ## Example(s)